-Graduate students who are interested in applying for a TA appointment with the Department of Molecular, Cellular and Developmental Biology for the 2019-2020 academic year, must submit an application, CV/Resume, and unofficial transcripts to email@example.com.
-If an appointment does become available the department will contact you directly.
+Graduate students who are not in the MCDB program may apply for a TA appointment with the Department of Molecular, Cellular and Developmental Biology.
+Applicants must submit an application, CV/Resume, and unofficial transcripts to email@example.com.
+If an appointment does becomes available the department will contact you directly.

 - Departmental Fellowships